abriqqi.com

 Carla loses mobile phones very often

-Using irregular verbs you should pay attention to both things – the vocal modification and the ending.
+Using irregular verbs you should pay attention to both things – the vowel modification and the ending.

 Don’t say: ellos quieran or ella pierda

-The next modification is when the vocal o is changed to ue.
+The next modification is when the vowel o is changed to ue.

 yo duermo